suzaku-io/boopickle/README.md

 Reference identity is checked by actual object identity, not by its `equal` method, so a `val a = List(2)` and `val b = List(2)` are two different objects and will not be replaced by each other in pickling.

-BooPickle also supports storing only one instance of immutable objects, but by default this is only supported for `String`s.
-Couple of common strings are pre-filled into the reference table, so that they can be used without encoding them even once.
-These are defined in the
-`Constants.scala` file, if you feel a need to add your own there.
-Just remember that both pickler and unpickler must use exactly the same initialization data!

 ## Custom picklers

 If you need to pickle non-case classes or for example Java classes, you can define custom picklers for them.
 If it's a non-generic type,